About CVPM Certification

 An assessment-based certificate program is a relatively short, non-degree granting program that provides instruction and training to aid participants in acquiring knowledge/skills/competencies and designates that participants have passed an end-of-program assessment derived from learning/course objectives.
 Although assessment is an integral part of the certificate program, the program's primary purpose is to provide instruction and training with intended learning outcomes.

-For more information on Certificate vs. Certification: What's the Difference? visit the Institute for Credentialing Excellence (ICE) website here
+For more information on Certificate vs. Certification review the Institute for Credentialing Excellence (ICE) defining features document here.

 A NCCA Accredited Program